chastitywhiterose/Minimal-Markdown-for-Authors/README.md

 ![screenshot-d2d-start-ebook.png](https://chastitywhiterose.com/wp-content/uploads/2025/07/screenshot-d2d-start-ebook.png)

 At the time of this writing, Draft2Digital does support publishing paperbacks in grayscale but not full color.
-I am starting an e-book, I select the leftmost button.
+When I am starting an e-book, I select the leftmost button.

 The next screen is where you must type in your metadata.
 This data includes the title of the book, name of the authors, tags, and other things like categories or defining a series.